We work with amazing brands and amazing people like you. Here are a few of our latest and favorite case studies.

 March of Dimes came to Plenty at a crossroads.
 The organization’s performance was in rapid decline.
 Legacy income models were deteriorating, attitudes towards the brand were apathetic, and the long-time community support was eroding quickly, with the national walk series underperforming and the community dissipating.
 New, energized leadership arrived, determined to not only restore the organization, but take it to new levels of success.

 A multi-year engagement centered on two focus areas: turnaround and innovation.
 In the category of turnaround, Plenty was hired to completely overhaul the organization’s chief source of revenue, the March for Babies national walk series.
 This expansive scope included significant revenue analytics to diagnose issues, convening multiple levels of leadership to create a new way forward, and rebuilding client and staff relationships to prepare for a new set of funding streams.
-In the category of innovation, Plenty used its Morpheus innovation process to design an entirely new funding stream, launching nationally in late 2019.
+In the category of innovation, Plenty used its Morpheus innovation process to design an entirely new funding stream.

 Jennifer and Jeff facilitate in a way that maximizes benefit for the individuals in the room, the collective group and organization as a whole.
 They connect incredibly well with the participants and lead the process with a style that ensures authenticity, collaboration and trust.
 Their processes are amazing!”